Fine corrections in the effective string describing SU(2) Yang-Mills theory in three dimensions: Simulation setting and results

 \subsection{Test of the Svetitsky-Yaffe mapping}

-We chose four values of $N_t$, namely $N_t=6$, $7$, $8$, and $9$, for which a very precise determination of $\betac$ is known from ref.~\cite{Edwards:2009qw}, and we performed a large set of simulations for different values of $\beta$, corresponding to temperatures in the range $0.8\leq T/\Tc\leq 1$, see tab.~\ref{table_1}.
+We chose four values of $N_t$, namely $N_t=6$, $7$, $8$, and $9$, for which a very precise determination of $\betac$ is known from ref.~\cite{Edwards:2009qw}, and we performed a large set of simulations for different values of $\beta$, see tab.~\ref{table_1}.
+We chose the values of $\beta$ so as to keep the correlation length $\xi$ in the range $10 \lesssim \xi \lesssim 25$ lattice spacings, in order to control both lattice artifacts and finite-size effects.

-In addition, in fig.~\ref{fig_1} we present a data sample corresponding to $T=0.62 \Tc$ (the lowest temperature that we considered in this work), again from simulations with $N_t=6$, $7$, $8$, and $9$: the figure, showing the Polyakov loop correlator as a function of the distance (in units of the inverse temperature) reveals a clear collapse of data.
+In addition, in fig.~\ref{fig_1} we present a data sample corresponding to $T=0.62 \Tc$ (a temperature lower than the rest of those considered in this work, that corresponds to a shorter correlation length and allows a better visualization of data collapse), again from simulations with $N_t=6$, $7$, $8$, and $9$: the figure, showing the Polyakov loop correlator as a function of the distance (in units of the inverse temperature) reveals a clear collapse of data.
 The decay of the correlator can be described very well in terms of a single exponential (which, in this semilogarithmic plot, manifests itself in the approximately linear behavior of the data) over a wide range of distances.
 Leaving aside the points at values of $R$ of the order of a few lattice spacings, which are affected by non-negligible discretization effects, the slight bending of the data from short to intermediate distances, before the onset of the purely exponential decay, is a signature of the effective string corrections that will be discussed in detail below.

+In the analysis of these correlators, one must pay particular attention to finite-size effects, which could become particularly severe when the correlation length grows as the critical temperature is approached.
+Fortunately, the knowledge of the exact solution of the Ising model in two dimensions allows us to test the Svetitsky-Yaffe mapping in the short-distance regime, using eq.~(\ref{shortR}), which is less sensitive to finite-size corrections.
+For the subset of our data sets corresponding to correlation lengths shorter than $N_s/6$, we found that finite-size effects could be accounted for by including the contribution from the first periodic copy of the system in the fit, enabling us to cross-check our results using \emph{also} the long-distance behavior of the Ising correlator.
+The role of finite-size corrections will be analyzed more in detail below, in the discussion of our determination of the $\gamma_3$ coefficient.

-In the following, we will discuss in detail only one of our simulations, the one at $N_t=9$ and $\beta=12.15266$, which corresponds to $T/\Tc=0.86$.
-We found analogous results for all the other cases.
+In the following, we will discuss in detail only one of our simulations, the one at $N_t=9$ and $\beta=12.15266$, corresponding to $T/\Tc=0.86$ and $\xi\simeq 22$, for which we could test the Svetitsky-Yaffe mapping both at short and at long distances.
+To control finite-size effects we simulated the model on a lattice with $N_s=160$.
+We found analogous results for all the other cases when we could perform both fits, as reported in tab.~\ref{table_confront}.